Perhaps this is not so much a mistake as an adjustment that needs to be made as you begin the process of establishing your blog identity.

 While you practice being yourself with your writing, don’t forget the rules of good blog content.
-If you need a reminder, go read over my classic articles on Pillar Content and Pillar Content 2.0 – a concept I coined at the beginning of my blogging journey and a strategy which is still used by bloggers today.
+If you need a reminder, go read over my article on Pillar Content.

-Controversy, teaching people how to do things, presenting strong opinions, offering thought-leadership in your industry – all of these formats are good structures for quality blog content.
-What matters most is your ability to use your authentic voice while using these formats.
+Controversy, teaching people how to do things, presenting strong opinions, offering thought-leadership in your industry – all of these formats will always be good structures for quality blog content, but it’s your ability to use your authentic voice while using these formats that matters.